amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 Again, we have to be very careful updating the references and handling special cases such as when there's only one element.

 <a id="DoublyLinkedList.addLast"></a>
-{% codeblock LinkedList.prototype.addLast lang:js mark:6 %}
+{% codeblock LinkedList.prototype.addLast lang:js mark:6 https://github.com/amejiarosario/algorithms.js/blob/master/lib/data-structures/linked-lists/linked-list.js full code  %}
   removeLast() {
     let current = this.first;
     let target;